s-wirth/MME2-uebung-III/README.md

 - accounts : tweets = 1:n, ein account hat n tweets
   - HTTP GET http://localhost:3000/accounts/:id > Verweis auf tweets mitliefern

+Aufgabe 3, Bonus:

+- extend the api with a patch method for one of the collections